Computing Embeddings and Isomorphisms of Finite Semigroups: Partitioned backtrack

-We can further reduce the number of choices available for the search algorithm by using precomputed information about the semigroup elements.
-This is done by giving equivalence relations on $S$ and $T$ such that elements of a class in $S$ may only be mapped by an embedding to an element of a single class of $T$.
+We can improve the search algorithm by reducing the number of choices available at each step.
+We precompute equivalence relations on $S$ and $T$ such that elements of a class in $S$ may only be mapped by an embedding to an element of a single class of $T$.
 In other words, we classify elements of $S$ and $T$ by properties that are invariant under embeddings.
 Therefore, when trying to extend a partial solution, we need to look for candidates only in the corresponding class.
-We call this algorithm the \emph{partitioned backtrack search}.
+These classes partition the search space, thus we call the method \emph{partitioned backtrack search}.

-For abstract semigroups, one such invariant is the semigroup generalization of the order of the element. \begin{definition}[Index-period] For an element $a$ of finite semigroup $S$, the \emph{index-period} is the pair $(m,r)$ of the smallest values $m\geq 1$, $r\geq 1$ such that $a^{m+r}=a^m$. \end{definition}
+For abstract semigroups, one such invariant is the semigroup generalization of the order of the element (isomorphism of monogenic semigroups).
+In a finite semigroup, taking the powers of an element will eventually have a repeated value.